abendigo/abendigo.github.io/_posts/2021-04-26-svelte-traefik-forwardauth.markdown

       }
     }

-Upon succesful login, we set the `authenticated` boolean in the context.
+Upon successful login, we set the `authenticated` boolean in the context.
 Lets update the `auth` endpoint to check that.
 If it's not set, redirect the user to the login page.

 `/src/routes/auth.js`: